dannylee8/DanMan/the-ilities.md

 - reusability:
 - robustness:
 - safety:
-- scalability:
+- scalability: How well does the s/u handle increased demand or stress
 - seamlessness:
 - self-sustainability:
 - serviceability (a.k.a. supportability):
 - securability:
 - simplicity:
-- stability:
+- stability: How resistant is the system to unexpected effects as a result of modifications?
 - standards compliance:
 - survivability:
 - sustainability:
 - tailorability:
-- testability:
+- testability: How much effort is needed to validate the software and provide test coverage?
 - timeliness:
 - traceability:
 - transparency: